leslie-huang/stylest/README.md

 devtools::install_github("leslie-huang/stylest")
 ```

-See the vignette for examples and usage.
+See the <a href="https://github.com/leslie-huang/stylest/blob/master/vignettes/stylest-vignette.md">vignette</a> for examples and usage.

 Authors
 -------

 <a href="https://github.com/patperry">Patrick O. Perry</a>

-Leslie Huang (maintainer)
+<a href="http://leslie-huang.github.io">Leslie Huang (maintainer)</a>

 <a href="https://github.com/ArthurSpirling/">Arthur Spirling</a>